jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 ## HDR In the Linux Desktop

-Now that we understand HDR - a larger luminance range that requires more bits per component, a new transfer function to encode that luminance, and potentially some metadata - we can examine the work required to use it in a "standard" Linux desktop.
+Now that we understand HDR - a larger luminance range that requires more bits per component, new transfer functions to encode that luminance, and potentially some metadata - we can examine the work required to use it in a "standard" Linux desktop.
 As we'll see, it's already partially usable in "non-standard" Linux environments.

 To do this, we'll examine each portion of the stack, starting with the kernel and working our way up.